furmarie/tic-tac-toe/README.md

 # Tic-Tac-Toe using Raylib

-Tic-Tac-Toe written in C++.
-Uses Raylib for rendering.
+Tic-Tac-Toe written in C. Uses Raylib for rendering.

 # Running locally